 Diana L. (Karafin) Arpino, Ph.D

-Diana Leilani Arpino is Vice Provost at NYU, a quantitative sociologist who employs targeted strategy, data-driven methodologies, and inclusive diplomacy in her academic initiatives.
+Diana Leilani Arpino is Vice Provost for Academic Program Review and Doctoral Affairs at NYU, a quantitative sociologist who employs targeted strategy, data-driven methodologies, and inclusive diplomacy in her academic initiatives.
 With oversight of enterprise-wide academic program review, non-credit academic offerings, and doctoral affairs sponsored by the Provost, Dr. Arpino supports the Provost's mission to grow the academic caliber of NYU.
 She oversees the Office of Academic Program Review and Assessment (OAPRA), institutional accreditation, and authorization.
 She works closely with other Vice Provosts and colleagues to sponsor academic technology initiatives that improve how data is used to support schools, faculty, and students in achieving their goals.

 Dr. Arpino has been with NYU since 2012, where she most recently served as Associate Vice Provost.
 She merged the Office of Academic Assessment and the Office of Academic Program Review, replacing a manual, paper-based system of program review with a modern, digital system to enhance business tracking capabilities to support school goals.
 Arpino established the first university-wide system of academic assessment of student learning, achieving annual assessment submission rates of 95% or higher.
 She has provided strategic leadership across the global network on important initiatives, including the launch of the NYU Long Island School of Medicine, expansion into the graduate space at NYU Abu Dhabi, and the relocation of the NYU Shanghai campus.